kaycebasques/biodigitaljazz/blog/littlebraincell.rst

 It's fascinating to me that we were thinking of this stuff as "electronic nervous systems" and "little brain cells" from the `git-go`_.

-(I just looked up the etymology of "get-go" and found that original "git-go" spelling.
-Someone in the git community should totally create some kind of git tool in Go and call it git-go.)

 .. _scan: https://time.com/vault/issue/1948-07-12/page/56/

 I was also able to find a `scan`_ of the magazine.
 The web is a vast treasure trove of historical content.

 .. image:: littlebraincell.png

-P.S.
-I also learned from That Chip War Guy that vacuum-tube-powered missiles and bombs were comically inaccurate.
-"Comical" isn't the right word because we're talking about war, but you get the idea.
-A post for another day, perhaps.